cfsengineering/CEASIOMpy/CONTRIBUTING.md

     gui_group="Group Test",
 )

 # You can also provide a list of possible values for the input.
-In SettingsGUI, it will appear as a combobox.
+In the GUI, it will appear as a combobox.
 cpacs_inout.add_input(
     var_name="other_var",
     var_type=list,